 Spring is here (although as I write this on April 16th, it is snowing in Boston!) and many of us cannot wait to get back in our bike saddles again.
 But like many of us New Englanders, our bikes have been sitting in our garages or basements for at least several months.
 So, we need to do some basic and quick maintenance to get our bikes ready for the cycling season.
-I'm surprised by how many people simply grab their bike in Spring, pump up the tires and just get right back on the road without checking to ensure that the are are in good working order.
+I'm surprised by how many people simply grab their bike in Spring, pump up the tires and just get right back on the road without checking to ensure that they are in good working order.
 Here are some of the steps I take to get ready each season and avoid any accidents that may otherwise be caused by my own negligence:

 Clean Your Bike

 I give my bike a good cleaning at the beginning of each season.
 Both my mountain bike and my road bike have been sitting in my garage since last October and have dirt and mud remnants that have been sitting on the bike all that time.
 Should I have cleaned the bikes before I put them away?
 Yes, but I often think I have one more ride in me late in the season and then the snow arrives, and I just don’t get around to it.
 So, I take my bike out and I give it a good wash using a garden hose.
 Nothing fancy - I just get it cleaned.

 I always tighten and adjust my bike seat before using it at the beginning of the season.
 An inaugural ride can be uncomfortable enough without a loose seat driving you crazy 10 miles in, not to mention the safety hazard it can present.
 It always amazes me how my seat lowers over the winter.
 I like to kid myself that I'm getting taller, but no such luck.